AnhDuy26/Image-Stitching-Project/README.md

 The project is to implement a simple image stitching app, when we input a set of images with overlapped fields, we expect to obtain a wide seamless panorama.

+## Note
+- We have implemented the SIFT algorithm from scratch using Python, however to optimize the execution time in the app we use the API provided by the library.
+- Please feel free to check out our implementation for SIFT by the following link [SIFT Implementation using Python](https://github.com/baophuoc1903/Image_Stitching?fbclid=IwAR0-wnj1MYw_xWGjXSaFMScA58ZWn5lynJu5vPBNcBhCLV8oXITzKUhzBQU)

 ## Dependency
 - Numpy
 - Matplotlib